BeccaQ/alx-low_level_programming/0x00-hello_world/README.md

-2-assembler, generate the the assembly code of a C code and save it to an output file 3-name, compile a C file $CFILE and create and executable file cisfun 4-puts.c, print "Programming is like building a multilingual puzzle
+2-assembler, generate the the assembly code of a C code and save it to an output file 3-name, compile a C file $CFILE and create and executable file cisfun 4-puts.c, print "Programming is like building a multilingual puzzle 5-printf.c, print with proper grammar, but the outcome is a piece of art,